-Christina gained a BSc (Hons) degree in Molecular Genetics in Biotechnology at Sussex University and went on to work at University College London as a research assistant in the department of Cardiovascular Genetics, where she assisted in many genotyping/mutation screening projects.
-Her main focus was on an inherited disease called Familial Hypercholesterolaemia (FH) and to screen for the many FH causing mutations in the LDL receptor and PCSK9 genes.
-During her time there she also completed a part-time MSc course in Medical Molecular Biology.
+I gained a BSc (Hons) degree in Molecular Genetics in Biotechnology from Sussex University in 2001 and went on to work at University College London as a research assistant in the department of Cardiovascular Genetics, where I assisted in many genotyping/mutation screening projects.
+The main focus during my MSc course in Medical Molecular Biology was on an inherited disease called Familial Hypercholesterolaemia (FH) and to screen for the many FH causing mutations in the LDL receptor and PCSK9 genes.

 Heterogeneous alleles comprising G6PD deficiency trait in West Africa exert contrasting effects on two major clinical presentations of severe malaria